TMHBBV/unbxdocs./docs/Search/deploy-unbxd/java-library-integration.md

 | `setPageStart(pageNo)`    | Set specific page number to start from                              | `pageNo` (Number)                | `unbxdSearch.setPageStart(1)`                                                                                                                                                                                 |
 | `setRangeSlider(config)`  | Update range slider filter manually                                 | `{ start, end, facetName, gap }` | `unbxdSearch.setRangeSlider({ start: 0, end: 573, facetName: "price", gap: 200 })`                                                                                                                            |

-More Information\
 For any issue that you face during integration or need updates on the changes, follow these tips, raise issues, or track log changes.

 ## Tips & Tricks

 * If you are including our Search JS Library, Autosuggest Library & Analytics Library in your HTML page, the order of the files are important.
-* Include the Search JS Library, followed by Autosuggest Library and then the Analytics JS Library.
-This should be followed by the code to invoke the library.
+* Include the Search JS Library, followed by [Autosuggest Library](https://unbxdocs.readme.io/docs/setup-autosuggest#/) and the [Analytics JS Library](https://unbxdocs.readme.io/docs/browser-integration#/).
+The code to invoke the library should follow.
-* Always ensure you are invoking the library (i.e. calling the UnbxdSearch constructor) after you have included it either via URL or via npm
+* Always ensure you are invoking the library (i.e., calling the UnbxdSearch constructor) after you have included it either via URL or via npm
 * Include the CSS inside the \<head> tag of your HTML page & the scripts at the end of the body tag.
-This will ensure that the page rendering is not blocked by the javascript files.
+This will ensure that the page rendering is not blocked by the JavaScript files.